pictux/Adafruit-Thermal-Printer-Library/ReadMe.txt

 Written by Limor Fried/Ladyada for Adafruit Industries, based on Thermal library from bildr.org
 MIT license, all text above must be included in any redistribution.

+Edited by Mirco Piccin aka Pitusso on Apr 2013.
+You can now use also the hardware Serial available on Arduino Mega.
+Look at the printertest.pde example to see how it works.